 Tips for Improved Learning

-Additionally, few other pointers that will help you learn the top row of the keyboard includes keeping your posture straight.
-Make sure you are sitting up while typing and your feet are placed flat on the floor.
+Posture – Apart from smooth finger placement, keeping a good posture is also important to improve your typing style.
+Make sure you are sitting straight while typing, your shoulders and neck feel relaxed, and your feet are placed flat on the floor.
 The elbows should be placed very closely to your body whereas your wrists should be straight.
-Also ensure that your forearms are leveled.
+Furthermore, ensure that your forearms are leveled.

 Whisper keys – Another effective tip to master the top row keys, and any other ones, is to whisper the name of the key when you hit it.
 Furthermore, don’t be disappointed if you make mistakes.
 Learning to type takes time and decent practicing.

 Tutor – Whatever you set as your typing goal, we recommend a typing tutor that can offer you a comprehensive training program and will help you achieving it.
 Look for features such as detailed step-by step guides, scientifically proven exercises, videos, games and professional advice to find the right one.

 Muscle memory – Developing finger muscle memory is crucial to type quickly.
 This will come by practice, and doing drill exercises.
 One tip I found useful is to not break words down into a sequence of letters in your mind.
 Your brain will be able to respond more quickly if you process a word undivided and send only one signal to type all the letters rather than sending a command for each letter separately.